bingeli1212/nitrile-preview/doc/DOC-git-reset.md

 revision we want to restore.

 Voilà: you now have a new branch named "old-project-state" reflecting the old version of your project - without touching or even removing any other commits or branches.
+You can then merge the change in this branch to that of the HEAD, effectively "restoring" the old changes.